botre/anki-decks/src/geometry.md

 Triangle whose sides are all of equal length.

-All angles are also equal.
+All angles are also equal (60 degrees).

 ## Hypotenuse